The best part of this work has been watching other writers blossom.

 Recent Editing Projects

-• Manuscript evaluations in fiction and self-help
+• Manuscript evaluations in fiction, memoir, personal essay, and nonfiction books

 • Developmental and copy editing for a behavioral health program policies and procedures manual at the Charlottesville Free Clinic